 - For the Spring semester: the first weeks of September

 Even so, there’s still hope.
 Tuition exemptions do exist for all students and there are also numerous scholarship options in Finland to get you covered.
-Solving the university tuition details is just half of the financial equation, as you also have to take into account the following expenses:
+Solving the university tuition details is just half of the financial equation, as you also have to take into account living expenses:

-- Housing: ranging from 160 to 400 EUR/month depending on city and type of housing
+- Housing: ranging from 160 to 800 EUR/month depending on city and type of housing.
+Private apartments are more expensive than student housing.

-Overall it would be wise to budget about 700 - 1.100 EUR/month for all the living expenses, including fun and transportation.
+Overall it would be wise to budget about 700 - 1,100 EUR/month for all the living expenses, including social activities and transportation.

 How to apply for a Finnish student visa